Redirection Controller Using Reinforcement Learning: Introduction

+Considerable research has been conducted to analyze the spatial composition of a VE and plan effective redirection techniques \cite{Zmuda2013, Nescher2014}.
+However, these methods \red{are not adequately} developed for practical use.
+In the conventional method, it is necessary for experts to adjust the optimal RDW controller and gain according to the actual environment and VR environment.
+There is also a need for a method to deal with difficult situations such as \red{real spaces} with complex shapes or cases where obstacles exist in the \red{real space}.

-Meanwhile, recent studies have encouraged the possibility of applying reinforcement learning (RL) to many fields, such as board games \cite{silver2018general}, robotics \cite{gu2017deep}, and autonomous car \cite{sallab2017deep}, by the development of deep learning in recent years.
-Thus, it would be natural to try to use deep RL (DRL) to control redirection.
+Meanwhile, recent studies have \red{been exploring} the possibility of applying reinforcement learning (RL) to many fields, such as board games \cite{silver2018general}, robotics \cite{gu2017deep}, and autonomous cars \cite{sallab2017deep}, owing to the development of deep learning (DL) in recent years.
+By using deep RL (DRL), it is possible to execute objectives without the need for procedural knowledge.
+Based on these features of RL, it is considered that RDW, which conventionally has to be customized according to each real environment and VR environment by an expert, can be automatically applied.
+Thus, it would be natural to attempt to use RL to control redirection.

-Therefore, in this study, we attempted to construct a novel generalized redirection controller by using RL.
-It is expected that this novel controller will be able to cope with an environment with obstacles, without the need for individual adjustment.
-The contributions of this work are as follows: \begin{enumerate} \item Optimization and implementation of a conventional general purpose controller for an environment with obstacles \item Proposal and implementation of a novel generalized redirection controller using RL \item Evaluation of the conventional generalized controller and the RL-based redirection controller in the physical space with obstacles \item Evaluation of a conventional generalized controller and the RL-based redirection controller in different types of walking paths in VE \end{enumerate}
+Therefore, in this study, we attempted to construct a novel generalized redirection controller by using DRL.
+It is expected that this novel controller will be able to cope with an environment with obstacles, without the need for individual adjustments.
+The contributions of this work are as follows: \begin{enumerate} \item Proposal and implementation of a novel generalized redirection controller using RL \item Evaluation of the conventional generalized controller and the RL-based redirection controller in a \red{real space} with obstacles \item Evaluation of the conventional generalized controller and the RL-based redirection controller in different types of walking paths in a VE \item Evaluation of the RL-based redirection controller via a user study \end{enumerate}